ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 package so you can edit code and not have to restart your Julia session.

+If you make changes to ITensors such as fixing bugs or adding new features, please consider making a [pull request](https://github.com/ITensor/ITensors.jl/compare).
+However, please ask us first before doing so -- either by raising an [issue on Github](https://github.com/ITensor/ITensors.jl/issues) or asking a question on the [ITensor support forum](http://itensor.org/support/) -- to make sure it is a change or addition that we will want to include or to check that it is not something we are currently working on.
+Coordinating with us in that way will help save your time and energy as well as ours!

 !!! info "Coming soon"

-    A more extended guide for contributing to ITensors.jl, including contributing to the related NDTensors.jl as well as a style guide, is coming soon.
+    A more extended guide for contributing to ITensors.jl, including formatting your code with [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl), is coming soon.

 ## Compiling ITensors.jl